Tetris Friends: Arena

-Arena is the only live multiplayer mode.
-It pits up to six players against each other in real time.
-It works similarly to Battle 6P, except that when a player is knocked out, they are out of that round.
-There are also items available in the game.
-When special flashing blocks are cleared, the player is awarded with a randomly selected item that harms the opponent in some way.
-Items can cause more garbage, speed up the game for the opponent, or even make the blocks invisible, among other things.
+After each round, a banner includes a list of all the players would show their "rank change" (how much points they earned/lost), KOs, and lines sent.
+Then another banner would appear, showing their total wins, consecutive wins, and matches played.
+After both banners, the next game starts.

 The player is awarded points based on how well they do, how many lines of garbage they sent, and how many people they knocked out.
 Once a player earns 1,000 points, they are promoted to the next rank.
 If their points reach 0 because they lost points in a match, they are demoted a rank.
 This mode is not available on the Facebook version.

 Rally 8P

 In Rally 8P, the player has to race to the bottom of the field by clearing all the blocks.
 The player has to race against seven other previously recorded players.
 The mode features cascade rules, which allows blocks to fall all the way down if the blocks below them are removed.
 Items are also available in this mode as in Arena.
 Wins earn stars, which allow promotion like most of the other multiplayer modes.
 This mode is not available on the Facebook version.